 The system of adapters connecting to each end-point acts as a two-way road for data to be passed through to a network of brokers who can understand, translate and direct messages around an entire ecosystem of software and services.
 The centralized portal in the center of it all enables you to manage, maintain and configure the rules of your ecosystem (supposed to the rules of each individual integration).

 This is what makes Integration Automation Platforms so different to existing and incumbent players in the IPaaS space.
 The traditional tools use isolated point-to-point integrations, then place a portal over the top so that you may see the integrations in place and carry out basic commands.

 They are built from the outside in.
 Integration Automation Platform is fully automated, ‘inside-out’.
 All the logic and intelligence of your integration ecosystem is set from the beginning, from the center and most importantly impartially from any existing software, service or integration.
 Often times they can even be purchased as a turn-key solution.

 The power of is this is that integration now becomes a business-led activity.
 The rules of how your integrations perform come from an ideal which places what the business, it’s teams and people need and then applications are joined to the network and share the processes and values of the ecosystem.
 This solves the traditional issue of integrations typically being an IT-lead function, governed within the rules of what is technically appropriate or possible, within each isolated integration.

 Organisations who have embraced many-to-many integrations now have the opportunity to roll out more and more high-performing integrations, across all departments and functions of the business.

-Next Generation IPaaS solutions such as ONEiO.cloud make many-to-many integrations easy to do and you can have most of them up and running within a day.
-Better yet; it is 100% subscription based, there are no setup costs and you only pay for what you use.
+Integration Automation Platform such as ONEiO make many-to-many / multipoint integrations easy to do and you can have most of them up and running within a day.
+Better yet; you can purchase a turn-key solution and leave your integration-worries behind.